thecoucs/Glitter/README.md

 ```
 With that, you've got a working chatbot that can communicate with Discord; and all that's left is to add some custom commands!

-# 💪 Powered By Open Source
+# 💪 Powered by Open Source
 The following open source projects help to power both Glitter and Freya; be sure to give them a star! ⭐
  - [Mauve](https://github.com/tacosontitan/Mauve)
  - [MediatR](https://github.com/jbogard/MediatR)